mitranim/wordplay/readme.md

 outrangeous (such a stretch that it infuriates) © LJ

-bugfox (hunting down to squash it 🦊🐞)
+bugfox (hunting down to squash it 🦊🐞) © M

 epithany (when you come up with a smart comeback quickly on the spot) © LJ

-pitfail
+pitfail © M

-aportunity (free partking slot in a port?)
+aportunity (free partking slot in a port?) © M

 armputation © LJ

-aswinine
+aswinine © M

-assinine
+assinine © M

 subscraption © Yury

-modoll
+modoll © M

 rudent (🐁🤬) © LJ

-autonomouse (loner 🐁)
+autonomouse (loner 🐁) © M

-interfaeces (typical OOP)
+interfaeces (typical OOP) © M

 electrickcity (unreliable) © LR

-trainwerk
+trainwerk © M

 actopus (🐙) © Yury

-Actober (when things happen)
+Actober (when things happen) © M

-refucktoring
+refucktoring © M

-icknore
+icknore © M

-reeliable (always makes you shake)
+reeliable (always makes you shake) © M

 "the existence of 'heresy' implies the existence of 'theresy'" © LR

-reprehandsible (mittens going where they don't belong)
+reprehandsible (mittens going where they don't belong) © M

 busybility (pretending to work) © LR